Career Guidance Services

 High school students may contact:

-Jessica Spitz at 580-562-3181 Ext.
-257 or [email protected] .
+Jessica Anthony at 580-562-3181 Ext.
+257 or email@example.com .
 The student’s High School Teacher of Record works directly with the WTC Special Needs Representative to enroll students while attending high school.